gordon-cs/appbuilder-storybuilder/README.md

       -ov : Overlay video, used to specify the location of a test video to create an overlay video with the generated video

+      -fd : FFmpeg directory, specify location of ffmpeg binaries on your machine

 # Testing Documentation

 Our source code contains unit tests per packages, to which we are adding more tests as we progress.
 This is run as follows: